mbernste/mbernste.github.io/_posts/2021-03-03-cell_types_states_and_ontologies.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/cellular_state_space_isomorphism.png" alt="drawing" width="500"/></center>

-From this angle, we can more rigorously define the common task in single-cell analysis that involves removing batch affects between two samples.
+From this angle, we can more rigorously define the common task in single-cell analysis that involves removing batch effects between two samples.
 That is, our goal is to find the isomorphism between the two cellular state spaces that the cells in the two samples are following.
 Of course, in practice, we don't have access to the underlying cellular state space, so we are left to heuristics.
 (For example, [Haghverdi et al. (2018)](https://www.nature.com/articles/nbt.4091) propose a method for detecting _mutual nearest neighbors_ between cells that belong to two different batches and then use these neighbors to transform the cells into a common space.)

 Putting these ideas into practice